KuramaSyu/Daily-Pic/README.md

 - [ ] make wallpaper tracker to a strategy and make a selection, first which strategies should be tracked, and which one to show during which time
 - [ ] handle config not in GalleryViewModel.
 Maybe add a ConfigModel and a ConfigViewModel.
 Store multiple configs per ImageStrategy
 - [ ] actually use image and metadata dir instead of global folder in GalleryModel
+- [ ] add metadata and image paths to BingImageTracker and protocol in same way as for GalleryModel

 ## Build it yourself
 - git clone this repo